Wisconsin CDL Requirements

 If your test vehicle is not legally equipped and safe to drive, you will not be able to proceed with the Skills Test.
 During the Pre-trip Inspection, you will be allowed to use the CDL Vehicle Inspection Memory Aid, but it cannot be altered in any way, front or back, and cannot have any handwritten notes on it.

-The Basic Controls Test will most likely include the following maneuvers:
+The Basic Controls Test consists of the following four exercises:

 The Road Skills Test will be administered on a route predetermined by the examiner.
 The test route will most likely include the following: